5 Days In Turkey Itinerary – Istanbul & Beyond

 Is hot air ballooning in Cappadocia worth it?

 Undoubtedly, it’s the number one thing to do in Cappadocia, but don’t be fooled into thinking it’s the only thing!
 It can be a costly experience, especially if you are a large group, and if you visit during the winter months, your trip may be canceled due to poor weather.
-However, if you can, it’s definitely something you should experience.
+However, if you can, it’s definitely something you should do – it is an unforgettable experience.

 Now that you have our 5 days in Turkey itinerary, ideas tell us how far you’ll explore Istanbul & beyond.